🧀

 Billy McFarland Pleads Guilty — Sentenced to 6 Years

 McFarland pleads guilty to two counts of wire fraud.
-At sentencing, the judge hears from victims and from Maryann Rolle — a Bahamian restaurant owner who catered food for Fyre Festival workers and spent $50,000 of her own savings doing so.
-She was never reimbursed.
-A GoFundMe for Maryann raises over $200,000.
-McFarland is sentenced to 6 years in federal prison.
+At sentencing, the judge hears from Maryann Rolle — a Bahamian restaurant owner who spent $50,000 of her own life savings feeding Fyre Festival workers.
+Never got a dime back.
+A GoFundMe for Maryann raises over $200K because the internet still has a heart sometimes.
+McFarland gets 6 years.
 The judge calls his conduct 'stunning.'
-Ja Rule is not charged but faces ongoing civil litigation.
+Ja Rule skates on criminal charges but faces civil suits.
+His defense?
+'That's not fraud, that's false advertising.'
+Sure, bro.

 Dueling Documentaries — Netflix vs. Hulu